MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-resourcing.md

 As project planning proceeds, planned resources can be replaced with staffed resources.
 The project manager can also go back and update the resourcing reservations during any project stage.

-The following topics provide information about the tasks that need to be completed when you are working on resourcing projects.
+The following articles provide information about the tasks that need to be completed when you are working on resourcing projects.

 - [Set up project resources](set-up-project-resources.md)
 - [Manage resource competencies](manage-resource-competencies.md)